ipfs/ipfs-gui/README.md

 #### NodeJS

+> Production applications should only use Active LTS or Maintenance LTS releases.

 See https://nodejs.org/en/about/releases/ for the officially supported NodeJS Versions.
 We aim to support Active LTS or Maintenance LTS versions with a best-effort support for Current versions.

 Support priority: